joeshull/what_the_fish_betta/README.md

 - Rob Troup for his endless stream of great data science ideas.
 - Frank Burkholder for great graphic ideas.
 - Michael Dyer for tech geekery and tech support.
+- Kelly Lutz for hyperlink help on the README

 Copyright © 2018 Joe Shull